isc-projects/kea/doc/sphinx/arm/hooks.rst

 legal_log: Forensic Logging Hooks
 =================================

 This section describes the forensic log hooks library.
-This library provides hooks that record a detailed log of lease assignments and renewals into a set of log files.
+This library provides hooks that record a detailed log of assignments, renewals, releases and other lease events into a set of log files.

 Currently this library is only available to ISC customers with a paid support contract.

 .. note::